lana-20/selenium-webdriver-bidi/README.md

 Communicates via HTTP requests | Communicates via WebSocket |
 Does not support low-level controls | Supports low-level controls |

+#### WD Classic - Limitations:
+- Synchronous Nature
+    - WD commands are generally synchronous in nature.
+It means that the client sends and HTTP request and waits for a response from the browser server before proceeding to the next command.
+    - E.g., if we want to click a button, first we need to vefify that the button is enabled and is clickable, and then perform the click action.
+To achieve this, WD sends 3 synchronous requests one-by-one in order to make sure that the element is 1) visible and 2) clickable, and 3) performs the click action.
+    - Due to its synchronous nature, WD waits until an operation is processed on the server side -- this is a performance concern.
+- Limited Low-Level DevTools Control
+    - Some of the low-level DevTools controls, such as Performance Profiling, Network Interception, Advanced DOM Inspection, and JavaScript Console Interactions, are not available in WD Classic.
+- Unidirectional Communication
+    - WD Classic is slow because it lacks the BiDirectional communication with the browser.
+It means the users have to poll for element availability or visibility, which leads to delays in test automation.
+    - Because WD Classic is synchronous and unidirectional, we can send a request and receive response messages for that request at a later time.
+But we can't actually know what's happening on the browser server side.

+#### CDP - Limitations:
+- Browser Compatibility
+- Version Dependency for DevTools Control

 ----

 ### WD BiDi and Its Advantages